casouri/launchdman/README.rst

 License
 =======

 Distributed under MIT license.
-See LICENSE.txt for more information.
+See :ref:`LICENSE.txt` for more information.